 Note that \cwd and \cHT may differ from \zw and \zh respectively.
-On the one hand the former dimensions are determined from the character " δ ", but on the other hand \zw and \zh are specified by JFM.
+On the one hand the former dimensions are determined from the character "ぁ", but on the other hand \zw and \zh are specified by JFM.

-In NFSS2 under LuaTEX-ja, distinction between alphabetic font families and Japanese font families are only made by their encodings.
-For example, encodings OT1 and T1 are for alphabetic font families, and a Japanese font family cannot have these encodings.
+In NFSS2 under LuaTEX-ja, distinction between alphabetic fonts and Japanese fonts are only made by their encodings.
+For example, encodings OT1 and T1 are encodings for alphabetic fonts, and Japanese fonts cannot have these encodings.
 These command define a new encoding scheme for Japanese font families.